OUTLANDER quotes to get you through the coronavirus

 (From THE FIERY CROSS by Diana Gabaldon, chapter 71, "A Feeble Spark."
 Copyright© 2001 by Diana Gabaldon.
 All rights reserved.)

 There is a saying, “In the kingdom of the blind, the one-eyed man is king.”
-I promptly invented its analogy, based on experience: “When no one knows what to do, anyone with a sensible suggestion is going to be listened to.”
+I promptly invented its analogy, based on experience: “When no one knows what to do, anyone with a sensible suggestion is going to be listened to.”10) Here are some thoughts about hand-washing, something we're all paying a lot more attention to these days:

 (From DRAGONFLY IN AMBER by Diana Gabaldon, chapter 36, "Prestonpans."
 Copyright© 1992 by Diana Gabaldon.
 All rights reserved.)

 I hope you've enjoyed this collection.
 Wishing you all the best of luck as we get through this.
-Hang in there, and stay safe!
+Stay safe!